silk-us/Silk-iSCSI/Documents/Command_Reference.md

 ## Get-SilkSessions
 This simply queries for any existing Silk SDP sessions configured on the windows host.
 Even if those sessions were not configuring using the Silk-iSCSI module.
 Pipe it to `Format-Table` (`ft`) for better readability.
-* `-cnodeIP`: (Optional) [string] THe IP for a specific CNode.
+* `-cnodeIP`: (Optional) [string] The IP for a specific CNode.
 This will return only the connection information for the specified CNode.
 * `-nodeAddress`: (Optional) [string] The iqn of a specific Silk SDP.
 Useful in cases where the host is connected to multiple SDPs.
 * `-update`: (Optional) [switch] Forces an Update-MPIOClaimedHW "rescan" of the device list.
 This can be useful when accounting for recent disk changes.
 * `-totalOnly`: (Optional) [switch] This returns a consolodated tally that includes a total number of sessions only.
 Primarily used for programatic queries.